voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 layout: post
 title: "Introducing United Vote: Help Build a Democracy We Can Trust"
 author: unitedvote
 excerpt: "You deserve more of a voice in Congress.
-Right now, elections are the only legal way to make our voices heard.
-But too many of our politicians treat these as a game to be won by stagecraft, manipulation, and fear-mongering, rather than a forum to debate our values and policies.
-But, together, we can build a better way."
+Together, we can build a better way."
 pinned: true
 ---